Share at:

 • You can repay the balance quickly.

-• You are using it as a purchase, not an expensive cash advance.
+• You are making a purchase, not taking a cash advance.

-• You have a clear plan to avoid revolving the balance for months.
+• You have a clear plan to avoid carrying the balance for months.

 • You need a larger lump sum for one essential expense.

-• You want one structured repayment path instead of revolving debt.
+• You want a fixed monthly payment instead of revolving debt.

-• The monthly payment fits your real budget after essential bills.
+• The installment clearly fits your budget after essentials.

 • The loan cost compares favorably with carrying a card balance or taking a cash advance.